thebyrdman-git/ansai/docs/LAUNCH_POSTS.md

 ### What I learned

-Running this on my homelab (`miraclemax.local`... err, "test server" 😄):
+Running this on my homelab (`testserver.local`... err, "test server" 😄):
 - 3 healing events in the first week
 - All analyzed correctly by AI
 - Prevented ~45 minutes of downtime